SimDoc: Topic Sequence Alignment based Document Similarity Framework: Approach

 \subsubsection{Evaluation Goal}

 In this experiment, we try to cluster these documents based on our Document similarity measure.
-Let there be m clusters in the dataset and let the cluster size of each cluster be n.
-For each document in dataset, we use SimDoc to select top ($n - 1$) most similar documents across the entire dataset.
-Ideally, the top ($n - 1$) documents selected, should belong to the same cluster as the document which is being used for comparision.
-For each set of retrieved documents, given a particular document, we then compute the \textit{average accuracy}, in terms of the four measures (i.e.~\textit{Precision}, \textit{Recall}, \textit{F-score}, and \textit{Rejection}).
-Then we compute the \textit{mean average accuracy}, in terms of each measure, over all the clusters for a given benchmark dataset.
+Let there be $m$ clusters in the dataset, and let the size of each cluster be $n$.
+For each document in dataset, we use SimDoc to select top $\left( n - 1\right)$ most similar documents across the entire dataset.
+Ideally, these selected documents should belong to the same cluster as the document which is being used for comparison.
+For each set of retrieved documents, given a particular document, we then compute the \textit{average accuracy}, in terms of the three measures (i.e.~\textit{Precision}, \textit{Recall}, and \textit{F-score}).